Experimental models of Alzheimer's disease: Rodents

+Micrograph showing Aβ plaques (black) in the neocortex and upper striatum of an aged (28 months) Tg2576 transgenic mouse expressing human Aβ-precursor protein (APP).
+Modified Gallyas silver stain; scale bar = 300 microns (0.3 mm).

 Rodent animal models of Alzheimer's disease are commonly used in research as rodents and humans have many of the same major brain regions and neurotransmitter systems.
 These models are small, easy to house, as well as breed very well.
 Mice and rats on average tend to live for 2 years, a much shorter lifespan than humans, presenting both limitations as well as benefits for more rapid experiment completion.

 In order to recapitulate and accelerate human Alzheimer's disease pathology, scientists commonly introduce FAD associated mutations.
 Common genes targeted for genetic engineering in animal models are APP, MAPT, PSEN1, PSEN2, and APOE.
 This results in the animal models having a higher tendency to form amyloid-β plaques and/or neurofibrillary tangles, the two pathological hallmarks of Alzheimer's disease.
 These mutated genes can either be over-expressed (first generation models) or expressed at endogenous levels (second generation models) as a way of further replicating disease pathology.
 Scientists also over-express non-mutated human genes in the hope of seeing similar Alzheimer's disease pathology.
 These introduced mutations or over-expression of human Alzheimer's associated genes, can lead these animals to additionally display cognitive impairment, deficits in long-term potentiation (LTP), synaptic loss, gliosis, and neuronal loss.
 As current models are highly reliant on FAD mutations to induce Alzheimer's like pathology, there is still no ideal model that fully replicates SAD (sporadic Alzheimer's disease), which is the most common type of diagnosis in patients.

 Common methods used to generate these lines are the use of transgenes controlled by a specific promoter, Cre-Lox recombination, and the CRISPR-Cas9 system.
 Scientists can also use injection methods such as intracerebroventricular injection, intravenous injection, or intrahippocampal injection to modify wild type rodents into displaying Alzheimer's disease pathology.
 These rodent models are often used to test and develop drugs treating Alzheimer's disease before progressing to clinical trials in humans.